harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-api-status-code.md

 ---
 ## Introduction

 Pod API status code is a Kubernetes pod-level chaos fault that change the API response status code and optionally api response body through path filtering.
-This is achieved by starting the proxy server and redirecting the traffic through the proxy server
+This is achieved by starting the proxy server and redirecting the traffic through the proxy server.

 ![Pod API Status Code](./static/images/pod-api-status-code.png)